List of railway towns: Bangladesh

+Brazil

 Canada

 Under the provisions of the Dominion Lands Act of 1872, the railway companies had the power to survey new townsites along their rail lines, throughout Western Canada.
 Virtually every community in Western Canada that was created after 1870 (the majority) was directly created by the rail companies.
 One company, the Grand Trunk Pacific, actually began naming the new towns along its main line in alphabetical order from east to west, demonstrating the arbitrary nature of their planning powers.